Woodville Elementary School Field Day

 October 30, 2017

-We had a great time today at the Robinson Theater Community Arts Center's fall festival.
+We had a great time at the Robinson Theater Community Arts Center's fall festival.
 We gave away Halloween costumes that we'd collected during our costume drive, and we had a green screen photo booth.
-Our mentors got to demonstrate on-site
+Our mentors demonstrated on-site Photoshop skills and techniques to mentees and community members!

 Field Day at Peter Paul Development Center